-Parents can apply for ECS in the year the child turns three.
+Parents can apply for ECS on February 1 in the calendar year their child meets the age requirement (see below).

 Age Requirement: To be admitted to kindergarten, students are expected to have reached age 5 by December 31 of their kindergarten year.